 The Definitive Guide on Wedding Dress Yellowing and How You Can Restore Your Yellowed Gown

-Imagine the following situation… It’s been 10 years since your wedding day and your 8 year old daughter is asking all kinds of questions about that special day you and her father were married.
-“Come with me!” you say, “I’ll show you my wedding dress you saw in our wedding album”.
-Excited, you lead her to the back of your closet and take your 10 year old wedding dress out of the plastic dry cleaning bag it’s been stored in all those years.
-You notice that it looks a little different but you think that it might just the poor lighting in the back of your closet.
-You take it out into the daylight and lay it out on your bed to find your once brilliant white wedding dress has dulled with time into a bland, yellowed shadow of the brilliant gown it once was.
+Imagine the following situation… It has been 10 years since your wedding day and your 8 year old daughter is asking all kinds of questions about that special day when your new life began.
+“Come with me!” you say, “I’ll show you my wedding dress that you loved so much from our wedding album”.
+Excited, you lead her to your bedroom closet, reach way in the back, and take out your 10 year old wedding dress, still in the original plastic dry cleaning bag.
+You notice that it looks a little different, but you think that it may just be that the dry cleaning bag has discolored.
+You take it out into the daylight and lay it out on your bed only to find your once brilliant white wedding dress has dulled with time into a bland, yellowed shadow of the brilliant gown it once was.

 Unfortunately, the above scenario is all too familiar.
 Nearly every day we have brides contact us asking why their gown has yellowed, how it happened, and what they can do about it.
 Let’s take a look at the answers to all these great questions and some options you can take to return your yellowed wedding gown back to its original wedding day brilliance.